Finian's Rainbow (1968 film): Legacy

-The Coen brothers expressed that the film is among their favorite films: "I remember when we worked with Nicolas Cage on Raising Arizona, we talked about his uncle, Francis Ford Coppola, and told him that Finian's Rainbow, which hardly anyone has ever seen, was one of our favorite films.
+The Coen brothers have said that the film is among their favorites: "I remember when we worked with Nicolas Cage on Raising Arizona, we talked about his uncle, Francis Ford Coppola, and told him that Finian's Rainbow, which hardly anyone has ever seen, was one of our favorite films.
 He told his uncle, who I think has considered us deranged ever since."

+Filmink magazine argued the film's critical reputation has unfairly suffered due to being grouped in with flop musicals from the late sixties and 1970s, and its "uneasy place within Francis Ford Coppola’s oeuvre", but has praised its music and cast in particular.